falcosecurity/falco-website/content/en/blog/falco-0-35-0/index.md

 ## Falco images signing
 Starting from 0.35.0, all Falco images that you can deploy in your cluster are now signed with [cosign 2.0](https://github.com/sigstore/cosign) in keyless mode.
 This means that you can always verify that the Falco image you downloaded is an official Falco image coming from us, regardless of which registry you downloaded it from.
 Moreover, you don't have to install or explicitly trust any public key for it to work.
-This is the magic of cosign in action :magic_wand: !
+This is the magic of cosign in action!
 So, how do you verify our brand new images?
 Install cosign 2 and run:
 ```
 cosign verify docker.io/falcosecurity/falco:0.35.0 --certificate-oidc-issuer=https://token.actions.githubusercontent.com --certificate-identity-regexp=https://github.com/falcosecurity/falco/ --certificate-github-workflow-ref=refs/tags/0.35.0